 Later addition April 2016…

-Our program 21 Days to a Quiet Mind has been getting fabulous results with depression – the combination of the meditations themselves., the presence of our horses and the stunning healing chanting of Deva Premal have facilitated quite a few people to the layers of understanding that brought them great peacefulness.
-At only $47, it’s well worth a look!
+Our Journey to Feel program has been getting fabulous results with depression – the combination of the meditations themselves., the presence of our horses and the stunning healing chanting of Deva Premal have facilitated quite a few people to the layers of understanding that brought them great peacefulness.

-Later edit: Register for the blog – further up the page on the right hand side and you’ll get an email into your in box when the new on-going Happiness program starts later in 2019.
-We got FABULOUS results with depression in the two programs that we’ve run already.
+Later edit: Register for the blog – further up the page on the right hand side and you’ll get an email into your in box whenever I do a Happiness clinic.
+We got FABULOUS results with depression in the programs that we’ve run already.